leogoesger/FFF-connectors/README.md

 This project uses [Python3](https://www.python.org/), [NPM](https://www.npmjs.com/get-npm)(optional) and [Docker](https://docs.docker.com/install/)

-## Setups
+## Setup

-Docker is the most prefered way to setting up the project.
-It will resolve pretty much all compatibility issues with different OS.
+Docker is the preferred way of setting up the project.
+It will resolve most cross OS compatibility issues.

 ### I. Using Docker (Recommended Way)

-Docker provides an easy installation process to get this app running in your local machine with zero-configuration.
+Docker provides an easy installation process to get the project running in your local machine with near zero-configuration.

 1. Install [Docker](https://docs.docker.com/install/)